 Open ended Fund: In the opposite to this, the fund manager sells assets for investors to leave the fund, but can accept new investments into the fund at any time.

-Another interesting outcome is that the FTSE All Share REITs index has benefited from holding smaller property trusts who have exposure to niche developments, or sector specific growth such as healthcare; this greater diversification has also reduced volatility.
+Another interesting outcome is that the UK All Share REITs index has benefited from holding smaller property trusts who have exposure to niche developments, or sector specific growth such as healthcare; this greater diversification has also reduced volatility.

 Property has been a strong performer over the period in question, benefiting from rising property prices, illustrated by the IPD indices.
 However, roughly two thirds of gains were derived from dividends received, this shows the importance of inflation linked income on returns.
-There was also a high correlation of performance against the FTSE 350.
+There was also a high correlation of performance against the UK top 350.
 Investors may be surprised that Property, which is seen as an alternative investment, will offer limited diversification to equities.
-Also, over the period there was considerably less volatility in the underlying net asset value (NAV- FTSE All Prop NAV TR) which may offer insight that diversion between the REITs’ share prices and the underlying NAV will revert in time.
+Also, over the period there was considerably less volatility in the underlying net asset value (NAV- UK All Prop NAV TR) which may offer insight that diversion between the REITs’ share prices and the underlying NAV will revert in time.
 This highlights that although REITs may not suffer from the same liquidity risk as Open Ended Funds they will be susceptible to market forces, offering a different type of risk to investors.
 It is important to remember this is over a specific time frame and may not come to the same conclusion over a different period.